IFRS 15 Explained: The 5-Step Model for Revenue

 The final step is to recognize revenue when (or as) you satisfy each performance obligation.
 A performance obligation is satisfied when you transfer control of the promised good or service to the customer.
 This can happen at a single point in time, like when a customer picks up a product from your store.
 Or, it can happen over time, such as with a year-long consulting service.
 Properly timing your revenue recognition is the ultimate goal of the IFRS 15 model.
 Automating this process with the right integrations can help ensure your financials are always accurate and compliant.

-Key Components of Revenue Recognition
+Key Concepts in Revenue Recognition

 Once you have a handle on the five-step model, the next step is to prepare for the specific situations that can make revenue recognition tricky.
 Real-world contracts are rarely simple; they often include clauses and conditions that require a closer look.
 Things like mid-project changes, performance bonuses, extended payment plans, and non-cash payments can all affect how and when you recognize revenue.
 Getting these details right isn't just about following the rules—it's about maintaining accurate financial records that you can trust for strategic planning and growth.